wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 ### Provide Wavefront Read-Only Access to Your Amazon Account and Get the Role ARN

-In this example procedure, we create a new role, called `Wavefront` and provide the role with read-only access to your Amazon account.
-If you have already created a role, named `Wavefront`, you can additionally grant it with read-only access to your Amazon account, by attaching the `ReadOnlyAccess` permission policy to it.

 1. Log in to your AWS account.
 1. Search for the **IAM** (AWS Identity and Access Management) service and click it.
 1. Under **Access management** on the left, click **Roles**.